Frequently Asked Questions

 What is the 2026 federal estate tax exemption?

-The TCJA exemption sunset on December 31, 2025 cut the federal estate-tax exemption roughly in half - from approximately $13.99 million per person in 2025 to approximately $7 million per person in 2026 (indexed to inflation).
-Married couples can effectively double that to ~$14 million with proper portability planning.
+OBBBA (signed July 2025) made the higher exemption permanent and raised it to approximately $15 million per person for 2026 (indexed to inflation); the TCJA sunset that would have cut it to ~$7 million never took effect.
+Married couples can effectively double that to ~$30 million with proper portability planning.
 Estates above the exemption pay 40% federal tax on the excess.

 What is portability and how does it work?